 At the Corner of Main St. and Garden St.

-At the time, Howard Johnson’s was where the South of the Border restaurant is in 2017, a few hundred yards south of the Interstate 91 overpass.
+At the time, Howard Johnson’s was where the South of the Border restaurant is in 2017, a few hundred yards south of the Interstate 91 overpass on the west side.

-Walter Sutton was a real estate developer off Old Main St. Sutton Road is named for him and Gaylord Drive is named for his son.
+Walter Sutton was a real estate developer off Old Main St. Sutton Road is named for him and Gaylord Drive is named for Gaylord, his son.

+In 2017, there is a rusted out car which looks like a 1936 Chevrolet which was used to drive the rope tow.

 The trap rock was also used to build the levees on the Connecticut River.

+Oran Moser’s son, David, was also a doctor and became the first mayor of Rocky Hill when the Selectman system was replaced in 1967.